-If the CD or DVD has broken into two pieces, the disc is not repairable or cannot be fixed and is a lost disc.
+If the CD, DVD, or Blu-ray disc has broken into two pieces, the disc is not repairable, cannot be fixed, and is a lost disc.
 You cannot glue the disc back together and expect it to be playable.

 This is because the disc will no longer be flat, it will no longer be balanced, and the microscopic spiral tracks will not line up properly.
-If a broken CD or broken DVD is glued back together and then played, the likely scenario is that the glue will not hold under the high spin rate of a drive and the repaired or fixed optical disc will come apart in the equipment.
+If a broken CD, broken DVD or Blu-ray is glued back together and then played, the likely scenario is the glue will not hold under the high spin rate of a drive and the repaired or fixed optical disc will come apart in the equipment.

 In summary, a broken disc cannot be glued back together and is a lost disc.
 A disc with missing pieces may still be playable if the pieces are small and located on the outer portion of the disc.
 Only if absolutely necessary should a broken or chipped disc be played since playing a disc that is damaged in this way may lead to the disc shattering in the drive and ruining not only the disc but the drive as well.
 Even if the disc does not shatter, the disc imbalance can stress the mechanical components of the drive and damage them as well.